-- 1.1 Our School is an independent special school and part of the Witherslack Group. pupils are aged 8 to 19, with many strengths and interests, along with complex educational needs, such as social communication difficulties, trauma and behaves which challenge.
-Pupils who attend Our School have invariably experienced disrupted education placements with some pupils also in the care of their local authorities.
+- Our School is an independent special school and part of the Witherslack Group. pupils are aged 7 to 18, with many strengths and interests, along with complex educational needs, such as social communication difficulties, trauma and behaviours which challenge.
+Pupils who attend Our School have invariably experienced disrupted education placements with all pupils in the care of their local authorities.
 Pupils have often had limited positive experiences of education and may be working below age-related expectations when they join us.
-All pupils have an Education, Health and Care Plan. - 1.2 Our School benefits from fantastic grounds within a stunning rural location.
+Some pupils have an Education, Health and Care Plan. - Our School benefits from fantastic grounds within a stunning rural location.
 This contributes to making school a positive and happy place in which to learn, work and live and we make full use of the environment.
-Our School is well-resourced and has a comprehensive range of facilities including a sixth form centre, a science laboratory, a food technology room and a motor vehicle workshop.
-Class sizes are deliberately small in order to ensure pupils feel well supported by highly-skilled staff team of education, pastoral, care and therapy staff.
+Our School is well-resourced and has a comprehensive range of facilities.
+Class sizes are very small in order to ensure pupils feel well supported by highly-skilled staff team of education, pastoral, care and therapy staff.